scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnEKS.md

 ## Step 2.
 Create an EKS cluster

 You must create an EKS cluster for the ScalarDB Server deployment.
-For details, see [Create an Amazon EKS cluster for Scalar products](./CreateEKSClusterForScalarProducts.md).
+For details, see [A guideline for creating an Amazon EKS cluster for Scalar products](./CreateEKSClusterForScalarProducts.md).

 ## Step 3.
 Set up a database for ScalarDB Server